 The conversion option classified as equity is determined by deducting the amount of the liability component from the fair value of the compound financial instrument as a whole.
 This is recognised and included in equity, net of income tax effects, and is not subsequently re-measured.
 In addition, the conversion option classified as equity will remain in equity until the conversion option is exercised, in which case, the balance recognised in equity will be transferred to other component of equity.
-When the conversion option remains unexercised at the maturity date of the convertible note, the balance recognised in equity will be transferred to other component of equity.
+When the conversion option remains unexercised at the maturity date of the convertible note, the balance recognised in equity will be transferred to retained earnings.

-in equity will be transferred to retained earnings.
 No gain or loss is recognised in profit or loss upon conversion or expiration of the conversion option.